Reviews You Can Rely On

 7.0

-Specs Solaire Everywhere Coleman Roadtrip 285 Weber Q 1200 Weber Go-Anywhere C...
-Cuisinart Grillster
+Specs Solaire Everywhere Weber Traveler Cuisinart CGG-306 C...
+Weber Q 1200 Cuisinart Grillster

 Our Analysis and Test Results

-The Solaire was the first portable infrared grill we assessed.
-This sort of infrared grilling is an entirely different propane-powered technology, and we have put it through its paces with the Solaire.
-The biggest difference between the Solaire and the other grills is the burner technology.
-Most of our comparisons here will be between infrared grilling and what we'll call "blue flame grilling."
-Most propane grills, portable or otherwise, use "blue flame grilling."
-The Solaire uses a special "flame-free" ceramic burner.
+The Everywhere is the first portable infrared grill that we ever tested.
+This sort of infrared grilling is an entirely different propane-powered technology, and we have put it through its paces with various models.
+The biggest difference between the Everywhere and the other grills is the burner technology.
+Most of our comparisons here will be between infrared grilling and what we'll call “blue flame grilling.”
+Most propane grills, portable or otherwise, use “blue flame grilling.”
+The Everywhere uses a special “flame-free” ceramic burner.
 Other grills use a tube with holes in it as the burner.
 That tube burner can directly grill your food through a relatively open grate.
-That is "traditional" grilling.
-Blurring the lines are grills that have tubular burners but place those burners further from the grate, crank up the heat, and build the grate such that the flame very seldom reaches your food.
-This latter type of grill is also marketed as "infrared."
+That is “traditional” grilling.
+Blurring the lines are grills that have tubular burners that are placed further from the grate, so that when you crank up the heat, the flame very seldomly reaches your food.
+This latter type of grill is marketed as “infrared.”
 If your grill is infrared, you will likely know it from the branding.
-Aside from the differences between infrared and blue flame, the Solaire is well made and compact.
-Our primary notes are related to the infrared grilling.
-The rest of the design and function stays right out of your way, in a good way.
+Aside from the differences between infrared and blue flame, the Everywhere features a well-made and compact design that is perfect for grilling on the go.
+Our primary notes below are related to the infrared grilling technology.

 Performance Comparison